 Salvage slaughter at an abattoir is usually not an option with wool-type sheep when prices are low or when abattoirs are distant.
 In addition, sheep must be fit enough to be transported.
 Bare areas with hardened cracking skin usually have subcutaneous oedema and congestion, causing difficulty with skinning and can result in carcass condemnation.

 Slaughter at an abattoir is an option for unburnt sheep on farms with no feed left.
 Unburnt sheep can be held satisfactorily at abattoirs, but the condition of even mildly burnt sheep can deteriorate rapidly.
 This is an important consideration when large numbers of sheep are affected and abattoirs are over-supplied.

-Mobile and alert animals with only moderate burns to less than 10-15% of their body are generally good candidates for retention provided that suitable facilities, labour, fresh water and feed are readily available.
-Treatment and recovery is likely to be long and arduous, with no guarantee of success.
+Mobile and alert animals with only moderate burns to less than 10 to 15% of their body are generally good candidates for retention, provided that suitable facilities, labour, fresh water and feed are readily available.
+Treatment and recovery is likely to be long and difficult, with no guarantee of success.
 Sheep must be inspected daily, and those seen to be deteriorating must be humanely destroyed.

 Sheep with minor visible cracking around the coronet will be very lame and sore.
 Where possible place sheep on soft level ground, especially if their feet are burnt.

 Transport of these animals over large distances will cause unnecessary pain and suffering.
 These sheep should be held in a hospital mob for reassessment and destroyed if necessary.

 Long-acting antibiotic, especially for more severely burnt animals, will help prevent secondary infection.
 Consultation with your private vet will be essential.